 (Ct.
 App.
 1982).

 A person may be a proper subject for treatment even though a cure is unlikely.
-In Matter of Mental Condition of C.J., 120 Wis.
+C.J. v.
+State, 120 Wis.
 2d 355

 , 354 N.W.2d 219